 Policies & action

-Nepal’s current policies are 1.5°C compatible when compared to its fair-share contribution.
-The “1.5°C Paris Agreement compatible” rating indicates that Nepal’s climate policies and action are consistent with limiting warming to 1.5°C. Nepal’s climate policies and action do not require other countries to make comparably deeper reductions.
+Nepal’s current policies are 1.5°C compatible when compared to its fair share contribution.
+The “1.5°C compatible” rating indicates that Nepal’s climate policies and action are consistent with limiting warming to 1.5°C. Nepal’s climate policies and action do not require other countries to make comparably deeper reductions.

 However, Nepal is off track when compared with modelled domestic pathways and needs to implement more stringent policies, for which it will need additional support.
 Current policies are also not sufficient to meet the lower end of its Nepal’s conditional target.